Carthage: Modern history

-The Humbert Carthage inscriptions: The first published sketch of artefacts from Carthage, in 1817.
+The Humbert Carthage inscriptions: The first published sketch of artifacts from Carthage, in 1817.
 The inscriptions were on Carthaginian tombstones.
 They were acquired by the Rijksmuseum van Oudheden, becoming amongst the museum's most notable acquisitions.

 Carthage is some 15 km east-northeast of Tunis; the settlements nearest to Carthage were the town of Sidi Bou Said to the north and the village of Le Kram to the south.
 Sidi Bou Said was a village which had grown around the tomb of the eponymous sufi saint (d.
 1231), which had been developed into a town under Ottoman rule in the 18th century.
 Le Kram was developed in the late 19th century under French administration as a settlement close to the port of La Goulette.

 In 1881, Tunisia became a French protectorate, and in the same year Charles Lavigerie, who was archbishop of Algiers, became apostolic administrator of the vicariate of Tunis.
 In the following year, Lavigerie became a cardinal.
 He "saw himself as the reviver of the ancient Christian Church of Africa, the Church of Cyprian of Carthage", and, on 10 November 1884, was successful in his great ambition of having the metropolitan see of Carthage restored, with himself as its first archbishop.
 In line with the declaration of Pope Leo IX in 1053, Pope Leo XIII acknowledged the revived Archdiocese of Carthage as the primatial see of Africa and Lavigerie as primate.

 The Acropolium of Carthage (Saint Louis Cathedral of Carthage) was erected on Byrsa hill in 1884.